Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Formalism

 and

 where $dN_{\rm star}/dm/d\Omega$ is the star count per magnitude per solid angle.

-Here we ignore the correlation between continuum and and line emissions, and model them as independent source populations that contribute to the Poisson noise, while in reality the continuum and line emissions can come from the same or nearby sources that are spatially correlated.
-The impact of this correlation is negligible in narrow band measurements ($\Delta\nu/\nu\ll 1$) considered in this work, as the line emission in a given frequency channel only comes from a narrow redshift range ($\Delta z^{\rm line}\ll 1$).
+Here, we ignore the correlation between continuum and line emissions and model them as independent source populations that contribute to the Poisson noise, while in reality the continuum and line emissions can come from the same or nearby sources that are spatially correlated.
+The impact of this correlation is negligible in the narrowband measurements ($\Delta\nu/\nu\ll 1$) considered in this work, as the line emission in a given frequency channel only comes from a narrow redshift range ($\Delta z^{\rm line}\ll 1$).

 We assume instrument noise to be Gaussian with a variance $\sigma_n^2(\nu)$, so the noise power spectrum is given by

 where $\Omega_{\rm pix}$ is the pixel size.
 Note that $\sigma_n^2(\nu)$ has the same units as $\nu I_\nu$.